luizete/tvbox-linux-printer/README.md

 * After that, you will have a fully functional Linux running on your TV Box!
 * Remember to setup WiFi connection.
 I recommend the **nmtui** utility.

-# Instructions - Installing OctoPrint and Klipper
+# Installing OctoPrint and Klipper
 ## OctoPrint
 * Update and install some needed packages with these commands:
 ```